Seasonsling/cancermlpipeline/README.md

   </div>
     <div align = "left"><br><B><i>Figure2 A) Sturcture of randomforest.</i></B> It randomize the variables (columns) and data (rows), generates thousands of classification trees, and then summarize the results of the classification tree. <B><i>B) Importance of top 20 features(genes)</i></B></div>
 </div>

-but there are a few things to keep in mind when using the impurity based ranking.

-> Firstly, feature selection based on impurity reduction **is biased towards preferring variables with more categories**.
-Secondly, when the **dataset has two (or more) correlated features, then from the point of view of the model, any of these correlated features can be used as the predictor**, with no concrete preference of one over the others.
-But once one of them is used, the importance of others is significantly reduced since effectively the impurity they can remove is already removed by the first feature.
-As a consequence, **they will have a lower reported importance**.
-Therefore when we interpret the data, it can lead to the incorrect conclusion that one of the variables is a strong predictor while the others in the same group are unimportant, while actually they are very close in terms of their relationship with the response variable.

-Due to random forest algorithm meets difficulties when dealing with those features with high correlation, We tried another feature selection method which has been proved to handle this problem effectively: SVMRFECV.

 #### SVMRFECV

 SVM-RFE was introduced by Guyon et al. for selecting genes from microarray data analysis for cancer classification.
 It includes four steps: